Skip to main content

 Payroll requirements

-• Payslips: There is no legal obligation to provide payslips to employees; however, it is common practice in Romania to issue them on a monthly basis after the payroll run is confirmed and closed.
-Payslips can be provided in either electronic or hard copy format, with no specific regulations governing the format.
+• Payslips: There is no explicit general legal obligation to provide payslips in a specific format; however, it is common practice in Romania to issue them on a monthly basis after the payroll run is confirmed and closed.
+Payslips can be provided in either electronic or hard copy format.

 • Timekeeping: Employers are required to keep evidence of hours worked, including the starting and ending hours of each employee’s work schedule, as well as any types of leave taken (paid or unpaid).
 The applicable labor legislation does not provide specific guidelines on how this evidence should be maintained, including the format for timesheets.

-• Payroll Information Storage: Documents and data from the General Registry of Employees, the personal file of each employee, and the statutory monthly payroll statement must be stored for 50 years.
+• Payroll Information Storage: Documents and data from the General Employee Register, the personal file of each employee, and the statutory monthly payroll statement must be stored in accordance with the applicable employment, accounting, archiving, and data protection rules.
 Employers are responsible for ensuring these records are kept securely to comply with personal data protection laws.
-If an employer ceases operations, payroll documents must be retained in accordance with Companies Law No. 31/1990 or handed over to the State Archives.
+If an employer ceases operations, payroll documents must be retained or transferred in line with the applicable corporate and archiving rules.

 • Governing Laws: The key regulations governing payroll requirements in Romania include: